MDR Symphony Orchestra. Live broadcast 2017. By kind permission of MDR

 Plans this season and beyond include returning to the Theater an der Wien to sing Sprecher Die Zauberflöte with René Jacobs; and the roles of The Blind Man/Alphonse in the world première of Mark Grey Frankenstein at La Monnaie Brussels.
-Concert plans include Bernstein Songfest with MDR Sinfonieorchester Leipzig, Bach Christmas Oratorio with the London Philharmonic Orchestra and Vladimir Jurowski, and Handel Messiah with the Melbourne Symphony Orchestra, and Bach St Matthew Passion with the Residentie Orkest.
+Concert plans include Bernstein Songfest with MDR Sinfonieorchester Leipzig, Bach Christmas Oratorio with the London Philharmonic Orchestra and Vladimir Jurowski, Handel Messiah with the Melbourne Symphony Orchestra, and Bach St Matthew Passion with the Residentie Orkest.
 He will return to give recitals at Wigmore Hall and the Oxford Lieder Festival.

 Opera roles have include Begearss in Milhaud La mère coupable at Theater an der Wien; Golaud Pélleas et Mélisande with English Touring Opera; Bruno in Macmillan Parthenogenesis for the Royal Opera, Covent Garden; Moritz in Mernier Frühlings Erwachen at Opéra National du Rhin; Wolfram Tannhäuser and Papageno Die Zauberflöte at La Monnaie, Brussels; and Father Trulove The Rake’s Progress in a co-production between the opera houses of Caen, Limoges, Reims and Luxembourg.